Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgApproveResponse"></a>

 ### MsgApproveResponse
+Deprecated: do not use

 MsgApproveResponse is the Msg/Approve response type.

-Note: deprecated